shadiakiki1986/docker-node-git-rest-api/README.md

 and build locally

 When the issue is resolved, I can modify the workdir path in index.js and the one in the dockerfile

+# trigger automatic build
+Upon updates to node-git-rest-api, just update the latest version in package.json and commit then push.
+This will trigger an automatic build